 (2)

-where: | b | [m] | – distance between slots |
+where: | b | [m] | – distance between slits |

 λ | [m] | – wavelength of the light used | |

-α | [°; rad] | – the angle (direction) for which the maximum occurs | |
+α | [°; rad] | – angle (direction) where the maximum occurs | |

-k | – integer (so-called order of maximum) |
+k | – integer (so-called order of the maximum) |

 (3)